lexman/tuttle/doc/reference/reference.md

 database.
 You can either use a ``.pgpass`` file in your user's home directory or set PGNAME and PGPASSWORD environnement variables.
 More info on [Postgresql authentication documentation](http://TODO)

+### Future plans
+The official list of requested urls schemas available as [github issues](http://github.com/TODO)

+Writing your own resources is easy if you know the python language.
+So consider contributing...
+Pull requests are welcome !

 ## processors